Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Differential distributions

 In the next step, we investigate the impact of subleading higher-order effects on dimensionless (angular) cross-section distributions.
-As an example in Figure \ref{fig-ttsemi:nloangular} we show the $\Delta R_{b_1b_2}$ separation defined in the rapidity $(\Delta y_{b_1b_2})$ and azimuthal angle ($\Delta \phi_{b_1b_2}$) plane, and the cosine of the polar angle between the hardest and second hardest light jets, given by $\cos\theta_{j_1j_2} = \hat{p}_{j_1}\cdot \hat{p}_{j_2}$.
+As an example in Figure \ref{fig-ttsemi:nloangular} we show the $\Delta R_{b_1b_2}$ separation defined in the rapidity $(\Delta y_{b_1b_2})$ and azimuthal angle ($\Delta \phi_{b_1b_2}$) plane, and the cosine of the opening angle between the hardest and second hardest light jets, given by $\cos\theta_{j_1j_2} = \hat{p}_{j_1}\cdot \hat{p}_{j_2}$.
 In the case of $\Delta R_{b_1b_2}$, close to the minimum separation distance set by the jet algorithm, i.e. for $\Delta R_{b_1b_2} \approx 0.4$, we can see enhanced effects due to the QCD background, reaching $5\%$ and $6\%$ for \Bornone and \NLOone, respectively.
+Consequently, in this part of the distribution there is a larger difference between the \NLOfull and \NLOqcd predictions, which is of the order of $7\%$.
 This effect decreases rapidly in the phase-space regions where the $b$-jets are well separated, i.e. when the probability that they originate from the top-quark decays rather than from the $g\to b\bar{b}$ splittings increases.
-Consequently, in this part of the distribution there is a larger difference between the \NLOfull and \NLOqcd predictions, which is of the order of $7\%$.
 All other subleading contributions are negligible, below $1\%$.
 For the $\cos\theta_{j_1j_2}$ observable, the largest subleading contribution comes again from \NLOone, reaching $3\%$ for $\cos\theta_{j_1j_2} \approx -1$.
 The latter phase-space regions correspond to a back-to-back configuration for the two light jets.
 At NLO, such configurations are no longer suppressed, resulting in the ${\cal K}$-factor equal to ${\cal K}=4$.
 The \NLOfour and \NLOfive contributions are at the level of $2\%$.
 All other subleading contributions are negligible.
 We obtained similar results for other angular differential cross-section distributions that we have examined.